 The Norwegian Court of Appeal adopted much of the same reasoning, stating that for there to be a different active ingredient, the difference between two products must be expressed such that there is a practical and appreciable effect on the quality, safety and efficacy of the medicine in question.
 Intervet argued that any such difference must be systematic, consistent and significant in order for two products to be found different.
 The Court expressed some doubt that a “significant” standard was too high a threshold, but did not need to consider this further since, on the evidence before it, they found that Pharmaq’s product was systematically, consistently and significantly more efficacious against SAV-3 infection than Intervet’s product.

 Having reached this conclusion, the Norwegian Court of Appeal decided that Intervet’s SPC was invalid for lack of compliance with Article 4 of the SPC Regulation.
 The Court noted that this is not a ground for invalidity under Article 15 of the SPC Regulation, and thus was obliged to define Article 15 as “not exhaustive” in order to make their decision.
 Interestingly, the Court also felt that they had no legal basis to amend the SPC to provide a compliant product definition, even though the guidance from the EFTA Court appeared to suggest such an option.
 The EFTA Court’s guidance was that an SPC would be invalid to the extent that it covers anything other than the authorised product.

-The decision of the Norwegian Court of Appeal is not yet final since an appeal to the Norwegian Supreme Court remains possible at time of writing.
-In addition, it remains to be seen whether the CJEU and/or other national courts will adopt similar reasoning.
+It remains to be seen whether the CJEU and/or other national courts will adopt similar reasoning.
 Nonetheless, we offer the following conclusions and recommendations: